Skip to main content

 -d registry.supertokens.io/supertokens/supertokens-<db_name>

-To find the optimal setting for your hardware, you can run the hashingCalibrate command via our CLI.
-This command takes a few params:
+To find the optimal setting for your hardware, you can run the hashingCalibrate command via the CLI.
+This command takes a few parameters:

 • --with_alg: